What does Baruch mean?

 Baruch is an unusual given name for males but a very prominent surname for all people (#23657 out of 150436, Top 16%).
 (2000 U.S. Census)

 Below is a charted analysis of the popularity of Baruch and related names.
-Prominent alternative forms of Baruch (#unlisted) are Ben (#723 a year ago), Benedict, Benito, Bennett (#166) and Bennie.
+Prominent alternative forms of Baruch (outside Top 1000) are Ben (#723 a year ago), Benedict, Benito, Bennett (#166) and Bennie.
 These boy names were at the peak of their popularity during the years 1930-1939 (usage of 0.5748%) and have become significantly less widespread since (usage 0.2222%, down 61.3%), with the versions Ben, Benedict, Benito and Bennie becoming less stylish.
 Bennett (#166) is the most chic baby name in this list, with this name undergoing a revival in popularity.
 (Top 1000 Baby Names Statistics, 2014)